-Once you’ve managed to get rid of the tarnishing, it’s a good idea to try and prevent this building up again over time.
+Once you’ve managed to get rid of the tarnishing, it’s a good idea to try and prevent this from building up again over time.
 To do this, store your silver in an airtight container that is sealed against the elements so that it is not exposed to moisture and other harmful substances.

 If you have yet to get on board with silver, or you want to increase your holdings of this valuable metal, Physical Gold is here to help.
 Call 020 7060 9992 or send us an email today for all the advice and guidance you need.